Article 20

 Obligations (1)

-Online platforms must provide recipients with access to an effective internal complaint-handling system for at least six months following certain enforcement decisions, such as restrictions, suspensions, termination.
-The six months period starts when the decision was communicated to the reporter.
-Priority: 80
+Online platforms must provide recipients with access to an effective internal complaint-handling system for at least six months following certain enforcement decisions (restrictions, suspensions, termination).

 Paragraph 2